-Given the success of the $\textsc{Repa}$ framework, we aim to apply it to inverse problems.
+Given a noisy observation \(y \in \mathbb{R}^m\) of an unknown signal \(x \in \mathbb{R}^k\), our goal is to sample from \(p_\theta(x_0 \mid y)\) using a pretrained diffusion or flow-based models.
+We aim to apply the $\textsc{Repa}$ framework to inverse problems.
 However, a key challenge is that representation alignment requires access to the ground-truth signal, which is not available in this setting.
 To overcome this, we must choose an alternative input to the DINOv2 encoder that can stand in for the missing ground truth.
-In particular, we need an approximation $\hat{x}_0$ of the unknown $x_0$ that produces a \emph{proxy representation} $c_{\text{proxy}} \in \mathbb{R}^{N \times D_1}$, where \(N\) denotes the number of patch tokens and \(D_1\) is their feature dimension.
+In particular, we need an approximation $\bar{x}_0$ of the unknown $x_0$ that produces a \emph{proxy representation} $c_{\text{proxy}} \in \mathbb{R}^{N \times D_1}$, where \(N\) denotes the number of patch tokens and \(D_1\) is their feature dimension.
 This representation should satisfy

-Then, we sample using a regularized objective that augments the standard posterior with an additional representation-guidance term: